axsh/openvnet/docs/InstallGuide.md

 Modify the parameters `host` and `public` according to your environment.
 In order for the sample environment in the overview section we leave those parameters as is.
 The detail of each parameter is following.

-- **id** : OpenVNet uses the [0mq](http://zeromq.org) protocol for communication between its processes.
+- **id** : OpenVNet relies on the [0mq](http://zeromq.org) protocol for communication among its processes.
+Hereby processes means vnmgr, vna and webapi.
 This id is used by 0mq to identify each process.
-Any string here is fine as long as there's no two processes using the same one.
+Any string here is fine as long as there's no collision in OpenVNet.
 It's recommended to just use the default values.

-- **protocol** : The network protocol that the OpenVNet's processes will use for communication.
-The default `tcp`.
+- **protocol** : The layer 4 protocol which is either TCP or UDP.
+A socket which the 0mq needs will be created based on this paramter.
+The default value is `tcp`.

 - **host** : The IP address of the vnmgr node.
-Since all the processes reside on the same node we use loopback address in this guide.
+We use loopback address in this guide because all the processes reside on the same node .

-- **public** : In case the process running in a NAT environment, specify the NAT address as the process can advertise its location.
+- **public** : In case the process running in a NAT environment, specify the NAT address as the process can be reached from the outside of the NAT environment.

 - **port** : The port number that the process will listen to.
 Specify a unique port number and make sure the port number is different for each of the OpenVNet's processes and also not taken by any other process.

 `/etc/openvnet/vna.conf` and `/etc/openvnet/webapi.conf` have the same structure as `vnmgr.conf`.
 Edit them if necessary otherwise leave them as is for the sample environment we are just creating.
-However the `id` parameter in `vna.conf`, we need it for the database configuration so please remember what you specified.
+We need the `id` parameter in `vna.conf` later when we configure the database.
+Please make sure what you specified.

 ### Setup Local Infrastructure